-Treatments typically take between 10 and 30 minutes,depending on the spine region being targeted and the severity of the condition.
-The table has an advanced computer-controlled biofeedback response which adjusts forces at a rate of 20 milliseconds (the human neurological response is 50 milliseconds).
-This feature allows for very gentle stretching forces to be applied to the spine, all but eliminating unwanted muscle spasms, a side-effect during treatment on conventional traction tables.
+Treatments typically take between 10 and 30 minutes, depending on the spine region being targeted and the severity of the condition.
+The table has an advanced computer-controlled biofeedback response which controls decompression forces in real-time.
+This feature allows for very gentle stretching forces to be applied to the spine, all but eliminating unwanted muscle spasms, a side-effect frequently associated with conventional traction tables.

 The Cox 8 tables unique design allows the practitioner to manually apply very precise decompression (distraction) therapy at selected spinal levels.
 In addition, the instrument is used to ‘mobilise’ spinal joints facilitating the restoration of spinal movement.

 Your practitioner will take a thorough history and perform a careful examination to determine whether your condition is suitable for decompression therapy.
 Most conditions suitable for decompression will respond well on both devices, however there are some specific cases in which one may be selected over the other.

 Your experience with pain is individual, so your relief time is unique to you as well.

 With this in mind, published clinical outcomes can give you an idea of what to expect.